 That said, depending on your photographic style, the end use of your images and your budget for equipment, there are many terrific cameras—both DSLR and mirrorless—that are up to the challenge of wildlife photography.

-Cameras For Wildlife Photography: Full Frame or APS?
+Cameras For Wildlife Photography: Full Frame, APS or Micro Four Thirds?

-Telephoto reach is the most important requirement for wildlife photography, bringing you close to subjects without disturbing them.
-While full-frame cameras are in some respects superior to APS-C models, for wildlife photography, the magnification factor of a smaller sensor enhances telephoto reach.
+Telephoto lenses are one of the most important requirements for wildlife photography, bringing you close-up views of your subjects while allowing you to remain at a safe and respectful distance.
+Though larger full-frame sensors are in some respects superior to APS-C sensors, the magnification factor of a smaller sensor enhances the telephoto reach of your lenses.
 For example, comparing a 20-megapixel full-frame camera with a 20-megapixel APS-C camera, the APS-C model will give you approximately 1.5x magnification of your lens’ focal length, making a 400mm lens equivalent to a 600mm lens.
 Keep in mind that this is only true if you’re comparing two cameras with the same resolution, as a full-frame image from a higher-resolution camera can be cropped for a similar result.
-Learn more about working with extreme telephoto lenses for wildlife photography.

 More AF points are potentially an advantage, but evaluate the entire AF system.
 Cross-type points provide additional information to the AF processor and, therefore, improved accuracy.
 Algorithms and processor capabilities also play a major role—newer AF systems with fewer AF points and more powerful processors will potentially outperform older systems with more AF points.
 Multi-point AF is most useful when your subject is in front of a relatively uncluttered background.
 Otherwise, it may be more effective to simply use the center AF point, lock focus and then compose, or for stationary wildlife, to activate the AF point over the animal’s eye that’s nearest to the camera.